Advocating for Youth

 Are you having an identity crisis?
 Is your community confused about who you are?
 Join the National Safe Place Network Communications Team for to learn about how to effectively co-brand your organization with the Safe Place program.
 During this webinar, we will also share marketing tips and ideas you may implement in your community.

-Facilitators: Elizabeth Smith Miller and Hillary Ladig, Communications Coordinators for National Safe Place Network
+Facilitators: Elizabeth Smith Miller, Director of Marketing & Events and Hillary Ladig, Communications Coordinator, National Safe Place Network

 Building an Agency Team Approach for Safe Place Implementation